History of Kraków: Post-war period

 After the war, the government of the People's Republic of Poland ordered the construction of the country's largest steel mill in the suburb of Nowa Huta.
 This was regarded by some as an attempt to diminish the influence of Kraków's intellectual and artistic heritage by industrialization of the city and by attracting to it the new working class.
+In the 1950s some Greeks, refugees of the Greek Civil War, settled in Nowa Huta.

 The city is regarded by many to be the cultural capital of Poland.
 In 1978, UNESCO placed Kraków on the list of World Heritage Sites.
 In the same year, on October 16, 1978, Kraków's archbishop, Karol Wojtyła, was elevated to the papacy as John Paul II, the first non-Italian pope in 455 years.

 Kraków's population has quadrupled since the end of World War II.
 After the collapse of the Soviet Empire and the subsequent joining of the European Union, Offshoring of IT work from other nations has become important to the economy of Kraków and Poland in general in recent years.
 The city is the key center for this kind of business activity.
 There are about 20 large multinational companies in Kraków, including centers serving IBM, General Electric, Motorola, and Sabre Holdings, along with British and German-based firms.

+On May 29, 1990 following the end of communism in Poland, the director of the Personnel Office of the Office of the Council of Ministers handed over a nomination act temporarily appointing Tadeusz Piekarz as the Voivode of Kraków, which was formally confirmed a month later, on June 28, 1990.
+On the day of the announcement nomination at the Kraków City Hall, there was a symbolic handover of the keys to the city by the outgoing president and voivode Jerzy Rościszewski which included a protocol on the transfer of functions between the outgoing Voivode and the newly appointed Voivode of Kraków acting as the Mayor of Kraków.
+This act referred to the legal basis for the operation of the Kraków City Hall and the Voivodeship Office in Krakow.

-In recent history, Kraków has co-hosted various international sports competitions, including the 2016 European Men's Handball Championship, 2017 Men's European Volleyball Championship, 2021 Men's European Volleyball Championship and 2023 World Men's Handball Championship.
+In recent history, Kraków has co-hosted various international sports competitions, including the 2016 European Men's Handball Championship, 2017 Men's European Volleyball Championship, 2021 Men's European Volleyball Championship, 2023 World Men's Handball Championship and 2023 European Games.